cferris527/ferris-ray-tracer/README.md

 - Importance Sampling [15 pts]

 Features that must be implemented:
-- The ability to load and render triangle meshes
 - Spatial subdivision acceleration structure

 Points to earn a C- : 25